Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 ### 2024-01-13 Create piping between processes
 Spent 50 minutes.
 Created pipes between processes/subprocesses.
 Using these pipes to signal and block to subprocesses when to do certain things (when string is sent and when final results are sent).

+### 2024-01-14 Properly check when all users are ready
+Spent 40 minutes.
+Added code using read/write/sockets so that the game will not start for everyone unless everyone is ready.

+### 2024-01-15 Properly check when all users are finished
+Spent 60 minutes.
+Added code so that clients know when all other clients are finished using sockets and shared memory.

 ## Jason Chao

 ### 2025-01-08 - TypeRacer Game Implementation